hexdae/toolchains_riscv_gnu/README.md

 The goal of the project is to illustrate how to use a custom riscv-none-elf embedded toolchain with Bazel.

 If this project was useful to you, give it a ⭐️ and I'll keep improving it!

+This toolchain supports Bazel Remote Execution (it is fully hermetic)

 ## Use the toolchain from this repo